mattermost-community/mattermost-plugin-azure-devops/README.md

     - For creating Boards subscriptions

     ```
-    - /azuredevops boards subscription add
+    /azuredevops boards subscription add
     ```

     - For creating Repos subscriptions

     ```
-    - /azuredevops repos subscription add
+    /azuredevops repos subscription add
     ```

-    **Note:** Mattermost users who are project admins or team admins on the linked Azure DevOps project can only create/delete a subscription.
+    **Note:** Only Mattermost users who are project admins or team admins on the linked Azure DevOps project can create/delete a subscription.

-- View/List subscriptions: A user can view the list of subscriptions for a project by going to the subscriptions list page after clicking on the project title under "Linked Projects".
+- View/List subscriptions: A user can view the list of subscriptions for a project by going to the subscriptions list page after clicking on the project title under "Linked Projects" in the right-hand sidebar.
 Users can also view the list of all subscriptions for a channel by using the below slash command in the channel.

     - For listing Boards subscriptions

     ```
-    - /azuredevops boards subscription list anyone all_channels
+    /azuredevops boards subscription list anyone all_channels
     ```

     - For listing Repos subscriptions

     ```
-    - /azuredevops repos subscription list anyone all_channels
+    /azuredevops repos subscription list anyone all_channels
     ```

     Supported filters on the above slash command:
     - CreatedBy: `me`(show all subscriptions created by the current Mattermost user), `anyone`(show all subscriptions created by any Mattermost user)
-    - Show for all channels: when the filter `all_channels` is passed in the slash command then subscriptions for all channels are listed, you can leave this to list the subscriptions of the current channel only.
+    - Show for all channels: When the filter `all_channels` is passed in the slash command then subscriptions for all channels are listed.
+You can skit this filter param to list the subscriptions of the current channel only.

-    **Note:** Mattermost users who are project admins or team admins on the linked Azure DevOps project can only view/list subscriptions that exist in a channel where he/she is not a member.
+    **Note:** Only Mattermost users who are project admins or team admins on the linked Azure DevOps project can view/list subscriptions that exist in a channel where they are not a member.

 - Delete subscriptions: A user can delete subscriptions for a project from RHS by going to the subscriptions list page after clicking on the project title under "Linked Projects".
 Users can also delete a subscription for a project by using the slash command below.

     - For deleting Boards subscriptions

     ```
-    - /azuredevops boards subscription delete [subscription id]
+    /azuredevops boards subscription delete [subscription id]
     ```

     - For deleting Repos subscriptions

     ```
-    - /azuredevops repos subscription delete [subscription id]
+    /azuredevops repos subscription delete [subscription id]
     ```

-    **Note:** Mattermost users who are project admins or team admins on the linked Azure DevOps project can only create/delete a subscription.
+    **Note:** Only Mattermost users who are project admins or team admins on the linked Azure DevOps project can create/delete a subscription.

 ## Installation